nuodb/nuodb-samples/Kubernetes/README.md

 **Deploy NuoDB on Kubernetes**

 The NuoDB deployment has been broken into 3 yaml files to allow for more flexibility.
-As long as you have at least one cluster of NuoAdmins deployed, you can added as many SM or TEs to the existing NuoDB domain as needed.
+As long as you have at least one cluster of NuoAdmins deployed, you can add as many SM or TEs to the existing NuoDB domain as needed.

 **NuoAdmin**